 - 6. The type, scope and frequency of the assessment tasks and the criteria by which grading will be determined, will be communicated to the student at the commencement of the unit, early in the semester (preferably week 1 and no later than week 2). - 7.
-In designing assessment tasks academic staff encourage students to demonstrate: - 7.1 Learning in relation to the body of knowledge identified in the unit outline; - 7.2 Understanding of the key concepts of the unit; - 7.3 Ability to deduce, infer, analyse, synthesise, and evaluate; - 7.4 Ability to apply theories to discipline practice; - 7.5 Ability to evaluate content and/or concepts as a basis for professional decision making; - 7.6 The capacity for independent thought; - 7.7 Ability to develop new ideas based on sound scholarship; - 7.8 Ability to select, use and document the source of their ideas; and - 7.9 Capacity to argue and communicate coherently and persuasively, either symbolically or in written form.
+Assessment information and feedback will be communicated primarily through the Learning Management System (e.g., Moodle) and official institutional email to ensure timely and secure delivery. - 8.
+Assessment tasks must be designed to encourage student to demonstrate: - 8.1 Learning and understanding aligned to unit - 8.2 Learning outcomes including graduate outcomes - 8.3 Ability to deduce, infer, analyse, synthesise - 8.4 Ability to apply theories to discipline practice - 8.5 Ability to accurately evaluate content and/or concepts as a basis for professional decision making - 8.6 The capacity for independent thought - 8.7 Ability to develop new ideas based on sound scholarship - 8.8 Ability to select, use and document the source of their ideas; and